A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 4.A.1.3.
 Automate & Templatize.
 You should seek to automate these workflows using whatever existing tools you have at your disposal.
 As mentioned, the rights requests must be fulfilled in 45 days, so any delays in the information chain make all the difference.

-Additionally, create templates of your intake forms and responses for each of the below rights and their various scenarios.
+Additionally, create templates of your intake forms and responses for each below rights and their various scenarios.

 Responses can be delivered either electronically or by mail.

-Before granting their rights to a customer, your company must do its due diligence to verify the identity of the requestor, in order to avoid identity theft and fraud.
-You can also use this process to verify that they are a resident of California.
+Before granting their rights to a customer, your company must do its due diligence to verify the requestor’s identity to avoid identity theft and fraud.
+You can also use this process to confirm that they are a resident of California.

 4.A.2.1.
 For a request seeking access to specific pieces of personal information (see step 4.B.), the business must verify the consumer’s identity to a “reasonably high degree of certainty,” which may include matching at least three “reliable” data points in the same manner.